gvwilson/sensibleadventures/bookster/bookster.md

 The clerk sighed theatrically.
 "Oh yes.
 I doubt another night in the dungeon will scare any sense into him, but we'll give it a try.
 Thank you.
-Now, can you initial here and here, please?"
+Now, can you initial here and here, please?
+And I'll need a thumbprint here…"

 Erileine glanced at the boy, who was sitting on a stool in the corner of the cold stone room with his hands still tied behind his back and